 Now, I want to share something extremely important to understand.
 Our motivation for this project is not to become the new Spanish music artist.
 We believe Jesus wants to penetrate the hearts of the Spanish-speaking people with the powerful drawing of His Spirit and we believe Tuyo Soy is a resource for those ministering in those communities.
 If you hear that foundational element when you hear these songs, please pray about how you can help get them in those hands that God means them for.
 That means that the Hispanic and Latino ministries need to have boxes of these in their tool box.
 As the Gospel is preached, they can send the hearer on their way with a CD that will become a personal tool of the Holy Spirit to start or continue talking to Jesus and surrendering to Him.

 If you know a ministry like that and you want to help supply them with this tool, make an order today.
 There are special prices for volume orders.
-Believe me, we’re not finished doing our part, but it will be great to link arms and see what God will do!
+Believe me, the Clark Brothers are not finished doing our part, and neither are the Gutierrez Brothers, but it will be great to link arms and see what God will do!
+God’s incredible expedition!!